Yale Climate Opinion Maps

 If you have a subscription, you can access the paper at the Nature Climate Change website.
 If you do not, please request a copy from us with the subject line: YCOM Paper Request.

-This research and website are funded by the Skoll Global Threats Fund, the Energy Foundation, the 11th Hour Project, the Grantham Foundation for the Protection of the Environment, and the V.K.
+This research and website are funded by the Skoll Global Threats Fund, the U.S. Energy Foundation, the 11th Hour Project, the Grantham Foundation for the Protection of the Environment, and the V.K.
 Rasmussen Foundation.